 Exited to see whats inside this squared little ipod?
 Well here it is!

 The 6th-gen device weighs in at 67 percent of the volume of its precursor, with a slightly thicker body and that integrated clip on its back.
 Its 240- x 240-pixel display offers a 220ppi density, which, within Apple’s ranks, is bettered only by the Retina Display on the fourth generation iPhone and iPod touch devices.
 Regrettably, just as with those two machines, the 2010 nano has its front glass, LCD and touchscreen assembly fused together.
 One handy bit of news here is the battery size, which at 105mAh is what you might call paltry, but still doubles the old shuffles 51mAh.
 All in all, the conclusion from this dissection is that the new device feels more like a shuffle with a screen than a miniaturized nano, which, when you look at the form factor, makes all sorts of sense.

 If your game console accessories and games are creating piles of clutter in your room, then it might be time to grab something like the Level Up storage towers.
-They look awesome and there’s one for each major console.
-The 360, the ps3, and the wii.
+They look awesome and there’s one for the 360, the ps3, and the wii.
 No details about the pricing, but the towers should be available in major retail stores soon.
-Ill definately grab one, a few neon mods and building in the wii, it’s full of win!
+Ill definitely grab one, a few neon mods and it’s full of win!

 Level Up® Announces Innovative Line of Video Gaming Towers and Gear Storage Solutions

 Stylish towers keep PlayStation, XBOX and Wii systems and accessories organized and accessible